araobp/parking/README.md

 The figure below is the goal of this project.

+![Goal](https://docs.google.com/drawings/d/18lDoqUTxcNn5_Y5HM9rxr1AuS1mzCkMjpiCr9U_PMrE/pub?w=640&h=480)

 Why is beacon(Eddystone) required for this system?
 Get rid of an expensive special-purpose Kiosk, just use your smart phone that detects beacon, extracts an URL of a car search page from the beacon, and opens up Chrome browser.

-![Goal](https://docs.google.com/drawings/d/18lDoqUTxcNn5_Y5HM9rxr1AuS1mzCkMjpiCr9U_PMrE/pub?w=640&h=480)
+Why is Cassandra used for storing data?
+Cassandra is suitable for this use case, because Cassandra is good at storing time-series data (TSD) with write-intensive usage, whereas MongoDB is good at read-intensive usage.

+For the time being, I use Cassandra as a data store.
+I may try DynamoDB(AWS) in combination with Lamda(AWS) as well.

-####Thing management
+####Thing management via AWS IoT

 I use AWS IoT Shadow to manage my things: [Thing management](./aws/README.md).